beabbot/Assignment-3/README.md

 I chose three colours.
 Each one of it symbolizes warm energy, compassion and boldness The logo we chose a shopping bag symbolizes the growth of our business.
 It means to not stop growing, and unlimited possibilities.
+In my activity page, it can show the parcel whether is packing, shipping or delivered.
+It has the tracking system shows how soon you will get your parcel.